KDE/digikam-doc/post_processing/video_slideshow.rst

     The Video Slideshow Wizard Images Selection Page

 Pressing on **Next** button will display all the video settings to encode the slideshow.
+Parameters are listed below:

+    - **Number of Frames by Image**: The number of frames generated of one image to encode in video stream.
+This defined the time of one image will be present statically on screen.
+If you set an **Effect While Displaying Images**, this one will be rendered with this number of frames.

+    - **Video Standard**: This is the video norm to use while encoding media, as **PAL - 25 FPS** or **NTSC - 29 FPS** (FPS: Frame Per Seconds).

+    - **Video Type**: This is the video resolution to use while encoding media.
+Images are resized accordingly.
+Take care that hight resolution will needs more resources to encode and use more space on your disk.

+    - **Video bit Rate**: This is the bandwidth used to encode video. a low value means a poor quality, and high value means a good quality.
+Take care that hight rate will needs more space on your disk.

+    - **Video Codec**: The is the standard video encoding method to make the media.

+    - **Effect While Displaying Image**: Select here the visual effects to apply on image while **Number of Frames by Image**.

+    - **Transition Between Images**: Select here the visual effect to apply as transition outside the **Number of Frames by Image**.

+On the bottom of this view, the tool calculate the delay for each images on screen including applied visual effect, and the total duration of the slideshow.

 .. figure:: images/video_slideshow_03.webp
     :alt:
     :align: center

     The Video Slideshow Wizard Video Settings Page

 Pressing on **Next** button will display all the media container settings to host the encoded contents.
+Parameters are listed below:

+    - **Media Container Format**: The file format container to host video media.

+    - **Destination folder**: The directory on disk to store the video file.

+    - **If Target File Exists**: Allows to overwrite or not video file is it already exist in directory.

+    - **Open in Player**: Allows to render video slideshow and end to encoding, with the digiKam internal player or the default desktop application.

 .. figure:: images/video_slideshow_04.webp
     :alt: